 Use this list of 150 ways to show some birthday love and reconnect, rediscover and (safely) explore Wichita.
-You'll find exclusive birthday offers and celebrations, other events happening through July, additional things to do while you're celebrating, and ways you can support Wichita now to enjoy later.
+Most exclusive birthday offers and events have passed, but there are plenty of additional ways to continue celebrating and supporting Wichita.

 How will you celebrate?
 Share on social media with #CelebrateWichita150.

 Participate in the Wichita Regional Chamber of Commerce’s annual #WichitaFlagSummerTravelContest!
 Take the Wichita Flag with you as you safely explore Wichita this summer, snap a photo, and post it on Instagram.
 You could be the winner of new Wichita Flag swag!
 Visit ilovewichita.org for official rules.

 See free animal exhibits at the Kansas Wildlife Exhibit in Riverside Park.
 While you’re there, make sure to find Stonehenge, Jr. It sits in Central Riverside Park and offers an astronomical way to track the sun’s location by aligning the stones at sunrise, sunset, noon on the first day of each of the four seasons.